arabcoders/watchstate/FAQ.md

 ---

-### Q: What is Mappers?
+### Q: What does mapper mean?

-A Mapper is class that have list of all external ids that point to record in database. think of them as dictionary that point to specific item.
+A Mapper is class that have list of all external ids that point to record in storage. think of it as dictionary that reference to specific item.

-#### MemoryMapper (Default)
+#### Memory Mapper (Default)

-Memory Mapper is the Default mapper, it uses memory to load the entire state table into memory, which in turn leads to better performance. you shouldn't use the other mapper unless you are running into memory problems.
+Memory mapper is the Default mapper, it uses memory to load the entire state table into memory, which in turn leads to better performance. you shouldn't use the other mapper unless you are running into memory problems.

-#### DirectMapper
+#### Direct Mapper

 Direct mapper is suitable for more memory constraint systems, it just loads the external ids mapping into memory, however it does not keep the state into memory, thus uses less memory compared to `MemoryMapper`, But the trade-off is it's slower than `MemoryMapper`.

-For Initial or force-full imports you shouldn't use `DirectMapper` as it's so much slower than `MemoryMapper`. after importing your database it's fine to use this mapper.

 #### Comparison between mappers